ahmedosman0/hello-world/README.md

-this file contains the small tasks and projects i do while learning python. word dictionary works with data.json.
+this file contains the small tasks and projects i do while learning python. word-dictionary.py works with data.json. find-values-in-file.py and greatestMailSender.py works with mbox-short.txt.